 If there is only one waterfall that you want to visit in Luang Prabang, then it has to be Kuang Si Waterfall.
 I just loved how lovely the journey to the waterfall itself was, passing through the mountains locked roads.
 It is amidst a thick canopy of forests, and you’ll notice that it is almost always crowded.

 As you pass ahead, you’ll see the foot of the waterfalls, a portion of which is available for swimming for tourists.
 Don’t get carried away by the turquoise waterfalls yet, as it’s just the beginning!
-I went ahead to see the waterfalls forming a good area which was occupied by people wanting to swim and pose for photographs.
+What fascinated me was the final leg of Kuansi Waterfalls, that looked huge and full.
+It was an awesome view to behold for sure.

+You are given about 1 to 2 hours to spend if you go on a guided tour like me.
+I guess I would have enjoyed more had I opted for a bike trip, like the way I did while backpacking Vietnam though.
 Anyway, keep aside half a day or more for this wonderful waterfall.
 Bring your swimwear if you want to dive into the waters along with some sunscreen if you are here during summer.

 Kuang Si Water Falls Entry Fees: 20,000 Kep, Timings: 08:30-17:30 every day

 How To Reach Kuang Si Waterfalls: Kuang Si Waterfalls is located about 23km from the town and takes approximately 45 minutes away from Luang Prabang town centre.
 You can opt for a half day tour, a private or a group tour or you could rent a bike to go on your own.

 Note that there isn’t much difference in prices no matter where you book – but it’s best to book your tour once reaching Luang Prabang.
 Look for other combinational tours as well.
 Most people also opt for a boat ride to Kuang Si Waterfalls, which is one of the best things to do in Luang Prabang.
 A slow boat ride in the river takes you through the countryside flanked by dense forests to finally arrive at Kuang Si Waterfalls.

-Tad Sae Waterfall
+Enjoy a Swim at Tad Sae Waterfall

 The other waterfall that is recommended is Tad Sae, which is quite popular among the locals specifically.
 Located 16km from the city centre, it is a popular picnic spot for families and couples as well looking for a swim.
 Like Kuang Si, Tad Sae is also surrounded by lush green forests and has many turquoise lagoons where you can swim and relax.
 You can book a group tour in a van or ride a motorbike to go on your own.